munificent/craftinginterpreters/book/garbage-collection.md

 As the collector wanders through the graph of objects, we need to make sure it doesn't lose track of where it is or get stuck going in circles.
-This is paricularly a concern for advanced implementations like incremental GCs that interleave marking with running pieces of the user's program.
+This is particularly a concern for advanced implementations like incremental GCs that interleave marking with running pieces of the user's program.
 The collector needs to be able to pause and then pick up where it left off later.